ewape/gulp-boilerplate/README.md

 font.list
 - use [Google Web Fons syntax](https://developers.google.com/fonts/docs/getting_started#specifying_font_families_and_styles_in_a_stylesheet_url) to set fonts available in project.
-This file is used by [gulp-google-webfonts](https://github.com/battlesnake/gulp-google-webfonts) to download fonts .woff files and create scss file containing @font-face declarations.
+This file is used by [gulp-google-webfonts](https://github.com/battlesnake/gulp-google-webfonts) to download font files and create scss file containing @font-face declarations.

 ### Options by type